 The hidden hell of hot-desking is much worse than you think

-Pilita Clark: Penny-pinching ploy that casts people out to the noisy, chaotic wasteland of shared work spots
+Pilita Clark: The only benefit of hot-desking is financial – and even that is questionable

-People doomed to hot-desking waste an average of two weeks a year just looking for a place to sit, one British study claimed last month
+People doomed to hot-desking waste an average of two weeks a year just looking for a place to sit, one study claimed last month.
+Photograph: Getty

 Few aspects of office life are more dispiriting than hot-desking, the penny-pinching ploy that strips people of their own desk and casts them out to the noisy, chaotic wasteland of shared work spots.